ifandelse/writing/techpro/Hands On Introduction to React/post.md

 > Note: Even though I already know a decent amount about how React works, I'm going document my __initial__ thought process and impressions of it when I first picked it up.
 Why?
 Because it's always fun learning new things, and my internal dialogue during those times might sound familiar to your own.
 These sidebar quotes are my internal dialogue.
 I'll try to edit out my own insanity and/or profanity. :-)

+*NOTE: The code snippets that are in-line in this post have been trimmed of any Bootstrap-related fluff (yay for `div` and class explosion).
+I took my friend [TJ Van Toll](https://twitter.com/tjvantoll)'s suggestion to remove the bootstrap class names and some of the div nesting to make them easier to read.
+However, the embedded fiddle examples have all of that, so if you prefer to swim in div/class soup, feel free.*

 ##The Concept
 Years ago I wrote budget tracking app, where each month had a fairly typical worksheet of income and expenses.
 Let's see what it would take to create a single (scaled-down) budget worksheet using React to manage our UI.